SamueleD98/final_assignment/README.md

     set the angular velocity to the desired one
    </pre>
   3. publish the new velocity
 - `/middleman/control` topic: custom topic where the User Interface node publish the commands that reflects the robot desired behavior.
-The callback function will set the *keyboard_status* and the *helper_status*  global boolean variables to the desired value
+The callback function will set the *keyboard_status* and the *helper_status*  global boolean variables to the desired value after having canceled any previous command.
 - `/middleman/cmd_vel` topic: custom topic where the *teleop_twist_keyboard* publish the velocity commands.
 The callback function behaves accordingly to the following algorithm:
   <b>if</b> keyboard_status
    <b>if</b> helper_status